Incredible Warriors Big Three Playoff Stat being Tested in Nuggets

 Warriors Coach Steve Kerr Said:

 Warriors coach Steve Kerr said, “For Draymond to battle him all night and to make that play in the end was just a huge part of the win.
+NBA teams with a 3-0 deficit in the playoffs are 0-143 all-time, and Golden State can win the series on Sunday in Denver.

-The Coach of the Denver Nuggets ( Michael Malone )
+The Coach of the Denver Nuggets (Michael Malone)

 Michael Malone, the coach of the Denver Nuggets, said after two drubbings in San Francisco, “I know that this sounds weird because it was a loss and there are no moral victories, I get that.
 But tonight, we gave ourselves a chance.

 In Golden State, we didn’t practise that.
 Late in the game, we put ourselves in a position to defeat a top-notch basketball team.
 Following their altercation on the bench in Game 2 and Jokic’s ejection for yelling at a referee, the Nuggets stuck together and competed all the way to the end.

 Malone praised the team’s fighting tonight and urged them to do the same on Sunday: Are we going to submit?
 Will we fight tooth and nail to have this sent back to Golden State?